-This policy is intended to provide for the reasonable needs of faculty and staff who have reason to control travel expenditures, to facilitate proper reporting, and to ensure compliance with applicable IRS requirements.
+This policy is intended to provide for the reasonable needs of faculty and staff that have reason to incur travel expenditures, to facilitate proper reporting, and to ensure compliance with applicable IRS requirements.

 This policy applies to all travelers (faculty and staff) regardless of the source of funds.
 If travel expenses are charged to a grant/contract source, the terms of the grant or contract will take precedence, if they are more restrictive than the College policy.

 Travel assignments should be planned and conducted so that costs will not exceed budgetary limitations.
 The traveler must follow the College’s policies in planning and conducting official travel.
 The traveler will be reimbursed up to the amount approved by the appropriate Vice President.
 This approval must be given prior to the commencement of the travel.
 Only those expenses which are ordinary and necessary will be reimbursed.

 The first level of approval for travel expenses (the traveler’s supervisor) is responsible for ensuring the accuracy, integrity and adherence to the College’s travel policy.

 For the sake of clarity, the definitions and procedures in this policy distinguish between “transportation” and “travel.”

 - Transportation: leaving campus for a period of less than 24 hours, generally within a 100-mile radius, and not requiring overnight lodging.